-Visit your farmers market Info Booth and find out what customer services they offer.
-(For example, CUESA offers free cooking demos and a Veggie Valet, which allows customers to drop off their veggies and pick them up later.)
+Visit your farmers market info booth and find out what customer services they offer.
+(For example, CUESA offers free cooking demos and a Veggie Valet, which allows customers to drop off their vegetables and pick them up later.)

-3. Come prepared with shopping cart and small bills.
+3. Come prepared with a shopping cart and small bills.

 You might want to bring a folding shopping cart if you anticipate a large haul.
-Bring small bills— farmers always appreciate not having to make change for a large bill.
-Especially earlier in the day.
+And bring small bills!
+Farmers always appreciate not having to make change for a large bill — especially if you're going earlier in the day.

-4. Bargaining is not really part of the picture.
+4. Know that bargaining is not really part of the picture.

-In general, they discouraged having the expectation that farmers will bargain and emphasized that looking for quality is as important as looking for the best deal.
-"Stroll through the market first," advises Brie Mazurek, CUESA's Online Education Manager.
+In general, the experts discouraged having the expectation that farmers will bargain and emphasized that looking for quality is as important as looking for the best deal.
+"Stroll through the market first," advises Mazurek.
 'This not only helps you find good deals, but it also helps you see what's in season, what's new and fresh, what's good quality."

 5. Leave the dog at home.